Christinaw97/MDS_CMSDAS/_episodes/02-LLP_intro.md

 > Why do we reweight from a larger lifetime to a smaller lifetime?
 What happens when we do the opposite (reweight from smaller lifetime to larger lifetime)?
 {: .discussion}

-## Probability of LLP decaying in endcap Muon Detectors
+## Probability of LLP decaying in Endcap Muon Detectors

 In this section, we will calculate the probability of LLP decaying in the endcap muon detectors for different LLP lifetimes and observe how the probability changes with the lifetime